antkaynak/Keyist-Ecommerce/README.md

 This project is a simple e-commerce website powered by Angular 5 on the frontend and Spring Boot for the backend.
 For the full stack list please visit "Built With" section below.

+## Updated
+This project is upgraded to Java 11, Spring Boot 2.2.0 and Angular 8+ and some new features added!

 ## About This Project